Welcome to the A. C. Stelle Library Media Center!

 - Students may search by Title, Subject or Author for information.

 - The Follett Destiny Catalog is available online.
 Students can log in using their student LVUSD Google username and ID number to see their records, renew books, make reading lists, etc.

 - Computers are for schoolwork only - no gaming.
 No gaming on laptops, either.

 - The LMC has a copy machine available for student use.
 Directions for usage are located on the machine.

 - Printing is available, wasteful printing is not acceptable.

 - Copy and paste what you need to print.
 If you don't know how, please ask.

-- Students are responsible for citing their information sources according to MLA format.
+- Students are responsible for citing their information sources properly.